Grey Nuns: Other works

 Grey Nuns may work with the incarcerated.
 Some chapters are also dedicated to peace and justice; at least one chapter, the Grey Nuns of the Sacred Heart, has declared its properties a nuclear-free zone.

 Classification as religious sisters

-Although the institute's informal name contains the word "nuns", members are actually classified by the Roman Catholic Church as religious sisters, as they are not cloistered and belong to a congregation, not an order.
+Although the institute's informal name contains the word nuns, members are actually classified by the Roman Catholic Church as religious sisters, as they are not cloistered and belong to a congregation, not an order.
 They no longer wear their distinctive habit and now wear street clothes.

 Numbers

 In 1993 it was estimated that there were just under 3,000 Grey Nuns in Canada, mainly in Quebec and Ontario.
-By 2013 they will vacate their Mother House in downtown Montreal, after having sold the property to Concordia University in 2005.
-As of 2014 there were about 136 nuns in the Montreal congregation, whose average age was around 85.
+In March 2013, the Mother House in downtown Montreal was vacated by its remaining Grey Nuns, after having sold the property to Concordia University in 2005.
+The building was subsequently renovated.
 The Quebec congregation has not recruited any new members since before 2000.
 Sister Bernadette said the nuns' legacy will live on in other ways.